ZeusLN/zeus-docs/docs/lsp/channel-differences.md

 ---

-# Difference between on-chain funded and purchased channels
+# Differences between on-chain funded and purchased channels

 Depending on how you get your channel with Olympus, you'll face different policies in terms or channel lifetime and routing fees.